 To learn more about Humanities sub-units, click here

-The Humanities department conducts overseas trips regularly to allow for authentic learning, allow students to see the world through the Humanities lens and make Humanities come alive for the students.
+The Humanities department conducts overseas trips regularly to allow for authentic learning and for students to see the world through the Humanities lens.
+These overseas trips also make Humanities come alive for the students.

-For example, a group of Secondary 3 Express and Normal Academic students were on a trip to Bali in June 2016.
-This trip was planned to allow students to:
+For example, a group of Secondary 3 Express and Normal Academic students went on a trip to Bali in June 2016.
+The objectives of the trip was to allow students to:

 |Mr Syed Faisal (HOD / Humanities)|

 |Mr Teo Chee Siong|

 |Miss Syafiah Chong|

 |Mdm Jasvin Kaur|

 |Mr M Siva Balan|